determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/slurm-requirements.rst

 -  Configure PBS to report GPU Accelerator type.

    It is recommended that PBS administrators set the value for ``resources_available.accel_type`` on each node that contains an accelerator.
-Otherwise, the Cluster tab on the Determined Web UI will show ``unconfigured`` for the ``Accelerator`` field in the Resource Pool information.
+Otherwise, the Cluster tab on the Determined WebUI will show ``unconfigured`` for the ``Accelerator`` field in the Resource Pool information.

    PBS administrators can use the following set of commands to set the value of